thearmanqureshi/E-Academy/README.md

 - Assignment tracking and submission
 - Secure study material distribution

-## Branch Structure
+## E-Academy Repositories

-- main: Core application code and web interface
+- thearmanqureshi: On this GitHub Account the repositories were created to be deployed on Render
-- host_model: Contains the TensorFlow Lite model for student performance prediction
+     - thearmanqureshi/E-Academy : Contains the main project

-     - Separate deployment for optimized model serving
+     - thearmanqureshi/E-Academy-Proxy : Contains the E-Academy Proxy Webpage
-     - Implements API endpoints for model predictions
+     - thearmanqureshi/E-Academy-Model-Host : Contains the tensorflow-lite model and scaler for the prediction model

-     - Includes model training scripts and data preprocessing
+- anshh-arora/E-Academy: On this GitHub Account our team members worked on the E-Acaedmy Project [Repositorie Link](https://github.com/anshh-arora/E-Academy)

 ## Platform Screenshots